Description

 Production Method

-Aceto Balsamico di Modena PGI is obtained from the partially fermented, cooked and/or concentrated grape must of the Lambrusco, Sangiovese, Trebbiano, Albana, Ancellotta, Fortana and Montuni grape varieties.
-Wine vinegar (minimum 10%) and aged vinegar (minimum 10 years) are added to the must, which together must be at least 20% of the total quantity of the product before processing.
-Aceto Balsamico di Modena PGI must be produced with the traditional method of acidification using selected bacterial colonies, or slow surface acidification, or slow surface acidification with wood shavings, followed by aging.
-Whichever method is used, acidification and the aging process take place in wooden barrels made from, for example, oak, especially durmast, chestnut, mulberry and juniper, for at least 60 days, and at least three years for the “aged” product.
+Aceto Balsamico di Modena PGI is obtained from the processing of partially fermented, cooked and/or concentrated grape musts, deriving exclusively from the Lambrusco, Sangiovese, Trebbiano, Albana, Ancellotta, Fortana and Montuni grape varieties.
+Wine vinegar (minimum 10%) and a quantity of vinegar aged for at least 10 years are added to the must, which must be no less than 20% of the mass that is going to be mixed.
+Aceto Balsamico di Modena PGI must be produced with either the customary method of acetification, using selected bacterial colonies, or the well-established method of slow surface acidification or slow acidification with wood chippings, followed by refining.
+For both methods, acidification and refining take place in high-quality wooden barrels, such as oak, in particular sessile oak, chestnut, mulberry or juniper, for at least 60 days and at least three years for Aceto Balsamico di Modena PGI Invecchiato.

 Appearance and Flavour